dfirestorm/ece434/hw08/README.md

  input delay was approx 20 ns both edges

 ### analog wave generator
- the analog wave worked fairly nice.
+ the analog wave worked fairly nice. the captures are in this folder.

 # hw08 grading